 This suburb of Chicago exalts the plump Eastern European dumplings, filled with cheese, mashed potatoes or sauerkraut, with pierogi eating and tossing contests, a Mr. Pierogi songfest and a Polka Parade.

-This giant hot-air balloon festival includes daily flights, rides for the public, music, night glows, fireworks and a parade.
+This giant hot-air balloon festival includes daily flights, rides for the public, music, night glows and closing fireworks.

 Look for dachshunds, dirndls and lots of oompah music at this big party at Henry Maier Festival Park on Lake Michigan.

 This free harborfront festival features locally produced specialties as well as cooking demonstrations, gardening workshops and music on three stages.